DIY Cost Segregation: Can You Do A Cost Segregation Study Yourself?

 The main advantage of doing a cost segregation study yourself is that you don’t have to hire a cost segregation company.
 If you hire a cost seg company, expect to pay anywhere from $5,000 to $15,000 to have the study completed.
 Doing a study yourself helps you avoid these costs.

 On the other hand, you risk making costly mistakes.
-An error on your federal tax return could result in an IRS audit, penalties, and fees — which could potentially be higher than the cost for a professional cost segregation study.
+An error on your tax return could result in an IRS audit, penalties, or missed deductions.
+And with larger first-year write-offs now possible through bonus depreciation, the stakes are higher than ever.
+Misclassifying assets or applying the wrong treatment can have a much bigger impact than it did in the past.

 Errors in cost segregation are easy to make.
-The IRS Cost Segregation Audit Techniques Guide alone is over 200 pages.
-Certain assets may require a deep dive into case law, further complicating the cost segregation process.
+The IRS Cost Segregation Audit Techniques Guide alone runs hundreds of pages.
+Certain assets may require a deep dive into tax law and classification rules, and some situations involve detailed documentation requirements that go beyond basic depreciation calculations.

 How To Do A DIY Cost Segregation Study